What is it?

-Sophomore and junior nursing students with a minimum GPA of 3.6 are invited to apply.
-The College of Nursing will select up to three sophomore nursing students to work with faculty members on their research.
-In some cases, junior students may also be eligible.
+Students who are not graduating before May 2024 with a minimum GPA of 3.0 are invited to apply.
+The College of Nursing will select up to three students to work with faculty members on their research.

 What are the program details?

 - During Summer A/C 2023, scholars must register for at least 1 credit of independent study to conduct their research.
 They will be mentored by a CON faculty member.

 - During Fall 2023, scholars take 1 credit of independent study to write up their research project and submit it for publication or presentation.